bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ### re: #2, Everything is connected

 _The Sustainabilitist Principles_ tried to visualize the threads between what I had been reading, what I had been thinking, and what I felt was important.
-It was meant to show where you could look for more, but also simplify and condense a lot of disparate material into a clearer, more accessible format...
-Connecting dots, connecting areas of thought...
+It showed you where you could look for more, but also simplified and condensed a lot of disparate material into a clearer, more accessible format...
+Connecting dots, connecting areas of thought... letting a newcomer get further faster.

-These important ideas don't just come from one place; time and space and location are all intertwingled and different thinkers and makers in differnt ways arrive at the same kinds of sustainable processes or useful principles...
+These important ideas don't just come from one place; time and space and location are all intertwingled and different thinkers and makers in different ways arrive at similar processes and useful principles...

 The sustainabilitist principles is the best place to start because, well, its the closest thing I've made to pure “sustainable graphic design.”
 And, the principles I outlined in _The Sustainabilitist Principles_ have influenced all the work I've produced since...